How To Use The iPhone Translation App (2023 Guide)

-How To Use The New iOS 14 Translate App
+How To Use The iPhone Translation App

-Using the new Translate app is pretty straight forward.
+Using the new Translate app is pretty straightforward.
 Here’s how to do it:

 - Launch the Translate app.

 - Next, tap the text entry field and type (or paste) the text you want to be translated.
-Alternately, tap the microphone button and speak the words or phrase you want to be translated.
+Alternately, tap the microphone button and speak the words or phrases you want to be translated.

 - When you are done typing or speaking, the translation will appear in the lower half of the screen above the original text in your language.
 The Translate app will also speak the translated text.